Our Work

 Public Education

-In 2018, with the cooperation with the ABA Standing Committee on Legal Aid and Indigent Defendants (SCLAID), the NCCRC authored Resolution 114, which calls for a right to counsel whenever physical liberty is at stake, no matter whether it’s civil or criminal and regardless of whether the plaintiff is the state or not.
+In 2018, the NCCRC, in cooperation with the ABA Standing Committee on Legal Aid and Indigent Defendants (SCLAID), authored Resolution 114, which calls for a right to counsel whenever physical liberty is at stake, whether it’s civil or criminal and regardless of whether the plaintiff is the state or not.

 Key Press: Alone Before the Law.
 A 2021 Washington Post 4-part editorial series on civil RTC.